-Let the solution cool down in an area where it won't be touched or knocked over by other people or pets.
-Meanwhile, mix together your olive and coconut oils, and measure out your molasses.
-I personally don't heat my oils.
-If making this soap in the winter when coconut oil is solid due to the colder temperatures, you can either melt it first, or just blend it into the olive oil with an immersion blender.
-The remaining heat from the lye solution will also slightly warm up the oils.
-You can also now take the time to prepare your molds by oiling them down.
-I use silicone molds and plastic containers for my soap molds.
+- Let the solution slightly cool in an area where it won't be touched or knocked over by other people or pets.
+Meanwhile, mix together the olive oil and coconut oil.If making this soap in cold temperatures, when coconut oil is in its solid state, I recommend melting it before continuing.
+Some people prefer to heat their oils, but I don't find it necessary.
+The remaining heat from the lye solution will slightly warm up the oils.
+You can also now take the time to prepare your molds as needed.
+If using a wooden mold, line your mold with parchment paper or a silicone liner.

-When the lye solution has cleared up and isn't too hot to work with anymore, you can pour the lye mixture into the oil mixture and carefully stir them together.
+- When the lye solution has cleared up and isn't too hot to work with anymore, pour the lye mixture into the oil mixture and carefully stir them together.
 Once you have incorporated the lye solution into the oils you can begin to mix them together with a hand blender.

-Enjoy your soap!
+- Enjoy your soap!

 Holiday Gift Giving Tips